On this page:

 Fossil fuelledMore environmentally friendly when using renewable energy

-Now you know that all-electric homes are the gold standard – saving you money and making your home greener – you might be wondering how to make the final move away from gas.
+Now you know that all‑electric homes are the gold standard — helping you save money and reduce emissions — you might be wondering how to make the final move away from gas.

-Here are 4 simple steps to start your journey to total home electrification:
+Here are some simple steps to start your journey to a fully electric home:

 1. Make a list

-Determine your budget and prioritise the most energy-intensive appliances to electrify.
+Work out your budget and prioritise the most energy‑intensive appliances to replace first.

-When major gas appliances, such as gas heating or hot water systems reach the end of their life, it’s a great time to consider upgrading them with an efficient electric option through the Victorian Energy Upgrades program.
+When major gas appliances, like heaters or hot water systems, reach the end of their life, it’s a great opportunity to upgrade to an efficient electric alternative through the Victorian Energy Upgrades program.

-Visit the Victorian Energy Upgrades program to find out more about discounts.
+Visit the Victorian Energy Upgrades program to learn about available discounts on energy‑efficient electric appliances.

-Also, visit the Solar Homes Program to learn about rebates for solar PV systems and hot water and loans for solar batteries for eligible households.
+You can also explore the Solar Homes Program for rebates on solar PV systems and hot water, as well as loans for solar batteries for eligible households.

 If you’ve decided to electrify, you may also be wondering if you need to upgrade to 3-phase power or improve your switchboard to handle the increased load.
 Our guide will help you determine the best course of action for your household's electrical needs.